What is Stress Fracture

-Stress fracture is a common injury in sports as a result of rigorous training.
-These are tiny cranks in bone that are not strong enough to undergo the increased intensity of training.
+It is a common injury in sports as a result of rigorous training.
+These are tiny cracks in the bone that are not strong enough to undergo the increased intensity of training.

-It may affect any bone depending upon the demand of sports.
-Like stress fracture of lumbar vertebrae in gymnasts or tibial stress fracture in runners.
-Stress fractures can also arise in normal day to day activities in bones weakened because of osteoporosis.
+It may affect any bone depending upon the demand for sports.
+Like that of lumbar vertebrae in gymnasts or Tibial Stress Fracture in runners.
+It can also arise in normal day-to-day activities in bones weakened because of Osteoporosis.

 Stress Fractures occur in 2 scenarios: